 This course will educate students about basic food preparation skills and include topics such as, kitchen safety and sanitation, proper use of equipment, measuring, and vocabulary as well as units on different food groups.
 Students participate in both regular classroom activities (reading, discussion, text work) and lab experiences.
-Cooking labs are done for each unit.
+Cooking labs are done for each unit and a student must complete 70% of labs to move onto the next foods class.
 (16054A001) (FCS002)